FREE SHIPPING on orders of $85 or more

-Schlegel Settlers in the United States in the 18th Century
+Schlegel Settlers in United States in the 18th Century

-Schlegel Settlers in the United States in the 19th Century
+Schlegel Settlers in United States in the 19th Century

 The Schlegel Family Crest was acquired from the Houseofnames.com archives.
 The Schlegel Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.